New York City's 28th City Council district

 New York City's 28th City Council district is one of 51 districts in the New York City Council.
-It has been represented by Democrat Adrienne Adams since 2017, succeeding fellow Democrat Ruben Wills.
+It has been represented by Democrat Ty Hankerson since 2026, succeeding fellow Democrat and former Council Speaker Adrienne Adams.

 Geography

 District 28 covers a series of predominantly Black neighborhoods in southeastern Queens, including some or all of Richmond Hill, Jamaica, South Ozone Park, and Rochdale Village.
 Much of John F. Kennedy International Airport is located in the district, as is Baisley Pond Park.

 The district overlaps with Queens Community Boards 9, 10, and 12, and is contained entirely within New York's 5th congressional district.
 It also overlaps with the 10th, 14th, and 15th districts of the New York State Senate, and with the 24th, 31st, 32nd, and 38th districts of the New York State Assembly.

 Recent election results

 2025

 The 2025 New York City Council elections will be held on November 4, 2025, with primary elections occurring on June 24, 2025.